duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

     Please enter a name for your Instant Answer: IsAwesome::GitHubUsername
     ```

-	*Usually you'll be typing in just a regular name like `Calculator`, but because so many community members are creating `IsAwesome` projects, we wanted to keep them together in their own directory.
+	*Usually you'll be typing in just a regular name like `Calculator` with no prefix, but because so many community members are creating `IsAwesome` projects, we wanted to keep them together in their own directory.
 Hence the `IsAwesome::` prefix.*

 3. DuckPAN should print some text, confirming that your first Goodie was created: